acpica/acpica/generate/msvc9/readme.txt

 and add this statement to the end of the file:

     #pragma warning( default : 4001 )

+For stdlib.h, you may also need to disable warning 4001 again before this line, near line 774:

+    #pragma warning (disable:6540) // the functions below have declspecs in their declarations in the windows headers, causing PREfast to fire 6540 here

 Note: you may have to change the permissions on these files in order